Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Singer’s House

-The owner of the world famous Singer Company wanted a skyscraper as the ones he had seen in the US.
+The owner of the world-famous Singer Company wanted a skyscraper as the ones he had seen in the US.
 Unfortunately, regulations in St. Petersburg at the time prohibited tall buildings.
-Thus the Singers House became a six-story palace.
+Thus, the Singers House became a six-story palace.
 Nevertheless, breakthrough technology was used to build the House, such as the massive steel frame around the windows.
-Once again the Bolsheviks closed the lavish building.
-Fortunately, they set up a bookstore.
-It remained a bookstore until today, with a collection of over 20000 books in Russian and different languages.

 Art Nouveau - Singer’s House